😌 Learn How to Simplify Host Firmware Updates with the Notecard on February 2nd !

 Use the Notecard Auxiliary Wi-Fi Arduino library for an easier way of programmatically pulling a list of Wi-Fi access points with your Wi-Fi enabled host MCU and sending them to the Notecard.

-The Wi-Fi Notecard supports Wi-Fi triangulation only and is enabled by default, with no end-user configuration required.
-Every event in Notehub sent by a Wi-Fi Notecard will have triangulation location data appended.
+The Notecard WiFi and Notecard Cell+WiFi support Wi-Fi triangulation and it is enabled by default, with no end-user configuration required.
+Every event in Notehub sent by a Notecard with a Wi-Fi module will have triangulation location data appended.

 Viewing Triangulation Location Data in Notehub